-E. Sharing of Attachments
+Sharing of Attachments

-Uploaded client documents and attachments shall be shared Statewide, provided the client has signed a consent to have that information shared as of the date indicated on the signed release.
-The default setting in HMIS as of that date is to share all attachments Statewide.
-If the client HAS NOT signed a "Attachment Consent Form", you must note that in HMIS, and contact the HMIS System Administrator at RICH in order to restrict access to the document.
+Uploaded client documents and attachments can be shared Statewide, depending where the agency staff saves the documents within HMIS and provided the client has signed a consent to have that information shared as of the date indicated on the signed release.
 Sharing of attachments will allow for better care coordination, support coordinated entry, reduce duplication of collection of vital documents, and ensure safe digital keeping of important client record.

-F. Reporting Access
+Reporting Access